NHL All-Star Game: Formats

 On November 18, 2015, the NHL announced significant changes to the All-Star Game format, starting with the 2016 game: instead of one game featuring two teams, there are four All-Star teams based on the league's four divisions, competing in a single-elimination tournament.
 The format of all three games in the tournament is three-on-three, with 10-minute halves each.
 If a tie remains after 20 minutes, then it directly goes to a three-round shootout plus extra rounds as needed to determine the winner; there is no standard overtime.
 The winners of the two semifinal games then meet in an All-Star Game Final.
 In 2017, the format was slightly changed: the division that wins the NHL All-Star Skills Competition during the previous night then gets to pick which team they will play first in the semifinals.

 On November 27, 2023, the NHL announced that it would be combining the four-team, three-on-three format with the fantasy draft used in the previous system.
 The league selected the captains for each of the four teams from a combined pool of both fan balloting and the NHL Hockey Operations Department, and the players then conducted a draft to determine the rosters for each team.

+On June 3, 2026, the NHL adopted a new format featuring five All-Star teams representing the United States, Canada, Finland, Sweden, and a "World" team featuring All-Star players from other countries.
+Teams would play four five-minute 3-on-3 games in a round-robin tournament, with the top two teams advancing to a 10-minute final round.
+Teams are awarded two points for a win, one point for a tie, and no points for a loss.